loki3/loki-pl1/README.md

 Getting Started
 ---------------

 The current solution (.sln) file requires Visual Studio 2015.
-From Solution Explorer, right click on loki-pl1, choose Properties, and put in the root path for the project, since there are a couple paths that are relative to it in the code.
+From Solution Explorer, right click on loki-pl1, choose Properties, and enter the path to the l3 directory, since there are a couple paths that rely on it being the current path.
 Starting the project should start a REPL (read-eval-print-loop), loading bootstrap.l3 and help.l3.